The Learning Planet Academy

 UNESCO Assistant Director-General for Education

-It's a community of “changemakers” that's hugely motivating.
-Seeing other young people taking action for their community (...) is a source of inspiration.
-You find mentors, you share your passions and, above all, you realize that you're not alone in wanting to make a difference.
+It is a community of “changemakers” that is incredibly motivating.
+Seeing other young people taking action for their communities (…) is a real source of inspiration.
+You find mentors there, you share your passions and, above all, you realise that you are not alone in wanting to make things change

 Matthew, 14, United States; Andrei, 17, Russia; and Akira, 16, Japan

 The LearningPlanet Festival is a rewarding space that connects us to the real world.
-We go from the field to meeting political decision-makers and social entrepreneurs.
-By talking to previous generations, we can make our projects more concrete and speak out to increase our impact tenfold.
+We move from the field to meeting political decision-makers and social entrepreneurs.
+By engaging in dialogue with previous generations, we make our projects more concrete and find our voice to amplify our impact

 Raven Frias (Alumna) and Jerry Chan (Youth Fellow)